 Do I have to sign a waiver?

 Oh yeah.
-We’ll give you a paper copy when you arrive, and, before you can enter the holding zone, you’ll need to provide your signature on one of our tablets to indicate your consent to participate.
-You can read it now if you want.
+We’ll supply you with a copy when you arrive, and, before you can enter the property, you’ll need to print, sign (in blood), and date in our ledger to indicate your consent to participate.

 Will this be lame?